xperseguers/t3ext-push_notification/README.md

 Push Notification Service for iOS and Android
 =============================================

+**BEWARE:** This extension is not maintained anymore.
+You are advised to use those two composer packages instead:

+- `edamov/pushok`
+- `edwinhoksberg/php-fcm`

 This TYPO3 extension provides an API to send notifications to iOS and Android
 devices: